dotnet/docker-tools/README.md

 # docker-tools
-This is a repo to house some common tools for use in the various .NET docker repos.
+This is a repo to house some common tools for use in the various .NET Docker repos.

 # Image Builder
 A tool used to build and publish Docker images.